MarcialRosales/rabbitmq-ldap-integration/auth-and-authz/Readme.md

   ```
   - General rules:
-    - All apps on the topology only has access to `dev`
+    - All apps on the topology only has access to vhost `dev`
-    - All apps are allowed to do all 3 operations on any exchange and queue that matches the pattern `<appName>-q-.*` for queues and `<appName>-x-.*` for exchanges
+    - All apps are allowed to do all 3 operations on any exchange and queue that matches the pattern `<appName>-q-.*` for queues and `<appName>-x-.*` for exchanges.
+In other words, applications can declare the resources they own.
-  - `app100` needs to bind its queue `app100-q-confirmations` to the exchange `app102-x-confirmations` therefore it needs *read* access to that exchange too.
+  - `app100` needs to bind its queue `app100-q-confirmations` to the exchange `app102-x-confirmations` therefore it needs *read* access to that exchange.
-  - `app101` is allowed to bind to any exchange declared by `app100`.
+  - `app101` needs to bind its queue `app101-q-events` to the exchange `app100-x-events` therefore it needs *read* access to that exchange.
-  - `app102` is allowed to bind to `app101-x-requests`.
+  - Likewise, `app102` needs to bind its queue `app102-q-requests` to the exchange `app101-x-requests`.

 > From the [docs](http://www.rabbitmq.com/access-control.html#permissions):
 > RabbitMQ distinguishes between configure, write and read operations on a resource.
 The configure operations create or destroy resources, or alter their behaviour.
 The write operations inject messages into a resource.
 And the read operations retrieve messages from a resource.